A Rather Weak 'Attempt' To Defend

 wave-like changes are said to occur discontinuously (indeed, the word "node" is

-used precisely here by Physicists), but this is not the result
+used precisely here by Physicists), but this isn't the result

 of continuous background changes.
 For example, quantum phenomena are